merenlab/merenlab.org/_posts/anvio/2018-02-15-anvio-snakemake-workflows.md

 5. Profiling individual BAM files using [anvi-profile](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-profile).
 6. Merging resulting anvi'o profile databases using [anvi-merge](http://merenlab.org/2016/06/22/anvio-tutorial-v2/#anvi-merge).

-This pipeline also includes all steps that are included in the `contigs` workflow which is described below.
+This workflow also includes all steps that are included in the `contigs` workflow which is described below.
 In short, these are all the steps to annotate your contigs database(s) with functions, HMMs, and taxonomy.

 ## Setting the stage